stblackbird/nasa-apod-background/README.md

 I successfully use this script for a few years now, so it should work every day.

+UPDATE: nautilus scripts
+Now I added the 2 nautilus scripts from right mouse click menu I use from time to time.
+Edit them and set your location to the python script and the directory where the script stores images.

 CONTACT ME
 For any suggestions, improvements, bugs feel free to contact me at stmayridopoulos@hotmail.com